 I think it’s fair to say I’m a busy person, with lots of different commitments and projects going on.
-I do freelance marketing, I have my own business which helps creative people implement their ideas, and I’m a Rotarian (which often involves quite a bit of organising and communicating).
+I do freelance marketing.
+It’s my own business which helps creative people implement their ideas.
+Additionally, I’m a Rotarian (which often involves quite a bit of organising and communicating).

-As well as all of that, I am the co-founder of a Tweetup which takes place a few times a year, I go out networking for my business, I enjoy writing for my blog, I also love going out into nature or exploring new places and taking photos, and I spend a fair bit of time communicating on social media.
+As well as all of that, I am the co-founder of a Tweetup which takes place a few times a year.
+I also go out networking in person for my business.
+I enjoy writing for my blog and I love going out into nature or exploring new places and taking photos.
+Then I spend a fair bit of time communicating on social media.

 I sometimes wonder how I manage all of this, and I think there are three elements to it: